travis-ci/docs-travis-ci-com/user/enterprise/trusty-beta.md

 3. Then run `Travis::Features.enable_for_all(:template_selection); Travis::Features.enable_for_all(:multi_os)`
 4. You can now exit the console and disconnect from the Travis Enterprise platform machine

+**Please be aware that the commands below need to be run on fresh machines.
+The worker machine(s) with the Precise (Ubuntu 12.04) images can co-exist next to the Trusty workers.**

 ## AWS
 Spin up AWS worker machines (DeviceMapper installer only supports the recommended c3.2xlarge machines due to the storage layout) and run: